The Limit Shape of a Stochastic Bulgarian Solitaire: Discussion

-A novel feature of the present work is that for a stochastic process on the partitions of a fixed integer $n$ we were able to prove a limit shape result that is genuinely about the process instead of just using its stationary distribution: Theorem~\ref{thm:main} states, for a given number of cards, a relation between how many moves are played and the probability that this sequence of moves will end up close to an exponential shape.
-This is a kind of question that could be asked for any stochastic process on the partitions of a fixed integer $n$, such as those in \cite{Popov} and \cite{Eriksson2012575}.
+A novel feature of the present work is that we proved a limit shape result that is genuinely about the process instead of just using its stationary distribution: Theorem~\ref{thm:main} gives a relation between how many moves are played and the probability that this sequence of moves will end up close to an exponential shape.
+Theorem~\ref{thm:averageshape} specifically says that after exactly $m$ steps in the process, the number of cards in the piles are close to their expected value with a (high) probability that depends on $m$.
+This is kind of question could be asked for any stochastic process on the partitions of a fixed integer $n$, such as those in \cite{Eriksson2012575} and \cite{Popov}.